LearnOnDemandSystems/docs/tms/tms-administrators/tms-fundamentals/manage-course-catalog.md

 ## Catalog Request Guide
 Send a request to [customer support](https://skillable.com/customer-support/), and include the following information.
 Selecting a version applies not only to the course catalog but applies the version style to the course catalog, subscription catalog, learning paths catalog and class browser.
-Which version:

 * **Course Catalogs Interface Version 1**
 * **Course Catalogs Interface Version 2**